CAG9/Parallelized-Enigma-Machine/README.md

 <center><h1><strong><a name = "Installation">Installation</a></strong></h1></center>

-Clone this repository and access to PythonScripts Folder, type and run ina terminal `python combination.py` to create all enigma machine combinations.
+Clone this repository and access to PythonScripts Folder, type and run in a terminal `python combination.py` to create all enigma machine combinations.
 On this occasion we only use 5904428 combinations.

 <center><h1><strong><a name = "Run">Run</a></strong></h1></center>